NEXT IN OUR VIDEO AND ACTION SERIES:

 * Listening Project Initiative

-(See Join One of the Current Coming Together Action Projects for more information.)
+For more information please see: Join One of the Current Coming Together Action Projects

 “Coming Together” is a project for the greater Amherst, MA area to engage the community to talk about race, better understand each other, stand against racism, and build a healthier community.